 - OR Mature Student Status (age 19 or older) with the above prerequisite course(s), their equivalent(s) or appropriate Academic and Career Entrance (ACE) Certificate program credits (see Academic Upgrading).

-We live in a world where electronics are everywhere, and qualified technicians are vital to make it all work.
+We live in a world where electronics are everywhere, and qualified technicians are required to make it all work.
 Start your career as an Electronics Engineering Technician and your employment opportunities will span a wide range of fields involving the maintenance, servicing, testing, installation or sales of electronic equipment.
-Your Electronics Engineering Technician diploma demonstrates a comprehensive set of skills that will let you work in a variety of settings, both industrial and consumer-facing.
-Through your choice of options, you can target specific sectors, such as telecommunications or computers, to give yourself a competitive advantage.
+Your Electronics Engineering Technician (EEN) diploma demonstrates a comprehensive set of skills that will let you work in a variety of settings, both industrial and consumer-facing.
+Through your choice of options, you can target specific sectors.

 - Ontario Association of Certified Engineering Technicians and Technologists (OACETT)

 - York Technology Association (YTA)